 Human activities, such as construction and coastal development, can significantly alter the natural interplay of wind and water.
 This can lead to:

-• Loss of habitats for coastal species.
+• Loss of habitats for coastal species when dune systems are removed or wetlands reclaimed for development.

 Conclusion